Registry of World Record Size Shells

 The Registry of World Record Size Shells is a conchological work listing the largest (and in some cases smallest) verified shell specimens of various marine molluscan taxa.

-A successor to the earlier World Size Records of Robert J. L. Wagner and R. Tucker Abbott, it has been published on a semi-regular basis since 1997, changing ownership and publisher a number of times.
+A successor to the Lost Operculum Club List of Champions (1950–1987) and World Size Records (1964–1990), it has been published on a semi-regular basis since 1997, changing ownership and publisher a number of times.
 Originally planned for release every two years, new editions are now published annually.
 Since 2008 the entire registry has been available online in the form of a searchable database.
 The registry is continuously expanded and now contains more than 52,000 listings and 93,000 supporting images.

 Background

 World record size shells—commonly indicated by the acronym 'WRS'—are of broad interest to shell collectors and conchologists.
 In particular, those of species in the most popular families (such as cones or cowries) are often much sought after, and can thus command high prices.
 (Note: The value of some WRS shells can exceed US$10,000.
-Already in 1985 prices of WRS shells were five to ten times those of normal specimens of the same species.)
+Already in 1985 prices of WRS shells were five to ten times those of normal specimens of the same species.
+Even when compared to already "large" specimens, WRS status often confers a premium amounting to a multiple of the normal price, and this is particularly pronounced in historically prized species such as Conus gloriamaris.)
 Collections of such shells are exhibited at a number of specialist museums, notably the Bailey-Matthews National Shell Museum (of which R. Tucker Abbott was the Founding Director), which has a dedicated "World Record Size Shells" exhibit.
+Since volume scales with the cube of length, apparently small differences in stated size—in terms of greatest measurable dimension, usually given in mm—can correspond to dramatic differences in the visual appearance of size, something that is often underappreciated by novice collectors.

 Maximum and minimum sizes are also of interest to malacologists, and may be useful in delimiting closely related species.
 As an extensive compilation of maximum shell sizes, the registry has found use as a data source for scientific studies.
-(Note: See for example the study of Estes, Lindberg & Wray (2005) into large body size in abalones (genus Haliotis).)
+(Note: See for example the study of Estes, Lindberg & Wray (2005) into large body size in abalones (genus Haliotis) or that of Pedro, Cavallari & Simone (2021) into the maximum size of Stramonita brasiliensis and its congeners from the western Atlantic.)